zxue/install-ibm-watsonx-data-and-milvus/README.md

                             server_pem_path="milvus.tls.crt")
 ```

+With the connection, you can create collections, insert data, create indexes, and perform searches.
+Check out the sample [Milvus notebook](/scripts/milvus.ipynb).

 ## Troubleshooting deployment and configuration issues

 During watsonx.data deployment, you may encounter errors when running the `cpd-cli` commands listed in the "Installing watsonx.data" section.
 As a first troubleshooting attempt, you can re-run the same command to see if the issue is taken care of.